nicolauria/devConnector/README.md

 ## Routes
 All API endpoints for the application are managed in three files: posts.js, profile.js, users.js<br />
-Bcrypt is used for password hashing
+Bcrypt is used for password hashing<br />
 Passport and JWT are used to send/authenticate user web tokens

 ## Models
-The schema is kept incredibly simple with only 3 models: Post, Profile, and User This allows for simple state management and straightforward queries
+The schema is kept incredibly simple with only 3 models: Post, Profile, and User<br />
+This allows for simple state management and straightforward queries

 ## Frontend Components
 All components are named according to their function.
-To clarify, below is each folder name and its purpose: add-credentials - for adding experience or education to user profile auth - Login and Register components common - Input, TextArea components that are commonly used, also definition of private route that is used in App.js create-profile - component for creating new profile dashboard - all dashboard components edit-profile - editing user profile layout - Footer, Landing, and Navbar component not-found - displayed when page not found post - components for displaying individual post posts - components for displaying all posts profile - components used on user profile page profiles - components for displaying all user profiles
+To clarify, below is each folder name and its purpose:<br />
+add-credentials - for adding experience or education to user profile<br />
+auth - Login and Register components<br />
+common - Input, TextArea components that are commonly used, also definition of private route that is used in App.js<br />
+create-profile - component for creating new profile<br />
+dashboard - all dashboard components<br />
+edit-profile - editing user profile<br />
+layout - Footer, Landing, and Navbar component<br />
+not-found - displayed when page not found<br />
+post - components for displaying individual post<br />
+posts - components for displaying all posts<br />
+profile - components used on user profile page<br />
+profiles - components for displaying all user profiles<br />

 ## State Management